 Data are available in both monthly and quarterly form from January 2003.
 The data are not seasonally adjusted.
-We publish the data on the fourteenth working day of each month.
+We publish the data on the nineteenth working day of each month.

 These statistics are derived from information provided by UK-based issuing and paying agents (IPAs), who act on behalf of companies issuing debt on the UK capital markets, and the London Stock Exchange.